tale-toul/OCP4AzureIPI/README.md

 Ansible is used to prepare the bastion host so the Openshift 4 installation can be run from it.
 Before running the playbook some prerequisites must be fulfilled:

 Define the following variables in the file **Ansible/group_vars/all/cluster-vars**:
 * **DNS base domain**.- This domain is used to access the Openshift cluster and the applications running in it.
-In the case of a _public_ cluster, this DNS domain must exist in an Azure resource group.
-In the case of a private cluster, a private domain will be created and there is no need to own that domain since it will only exist in the private VNet where the cluster is deployed.
+In the case of a _public_ cluster, this domain must exist in an Azure DNS public zone.
+In the case of a private cluster, a private domain is created and there is no need to own that domain since it will only exist in the private VNet where the cluster is deployed.

-    The full domain is built as `<cluster name>.<base domain>` so for example if cluster name is __jupiter__ and base domain is __example.com__ the full cluster DNS domain is __jupiter.example.com__.
+    The full DNS domain for the OCP cluster is built as `<cluster name>.<base domain>` so for example if cluster name is __jupiter__ and base domain is __example.com__ the full cluster DNS domain is __jupiter.example.com__.

     Assign the domain name to the variable **base_domain**.
 ```